unvt/design-2021-05/README.md

 - Promote sharing of ideas and techniques on VT.

 # Background
+VT technology is a latest web map technology also used by digital platformers.

+VT technology is promising especially in environments with limited information and communications environment for VT are smaller than traditional image tiles and also machine-readable.

 Geospatial Information Authority of Japan (GSI) has been contributing to [the UN Open GIS Initiative](http://unopengis.org/) by sharing its Web Map expertise with